Bodeguita del medio

 La Bodeguita del Medio is a restaurant-bar in Havana, Cuba.
 La Bodeguita lays claim to being the birthplace of the Mojito cocktail, prepared in the bar since its opening in 1942, although this is disputed.
 It has been patronized by Salvador Allende, the poet Pablo Neruda, the artist Josignacio and many others.
-The rooms are full of curious objects, frames, photos, as well as the walls covered by signatures of famous or unknown customers, recounting the island's past.
+The rooms are full of curious objects, frames, and photos, as well as walls covered by signatures of famous or unknown customers, recounting the island's past.

 History

 In 1942, Angel Martínez bought out the small Bodega La Complaciente in Empedrado Street, in the old Havana district.
 He renamed the place Casa Martínez.
 Angel Martínez sold typical Cuban products and, from time to time, served dinner to the regulars.
 But mainly, the people who were found at the Casa Martínez, were there to have a drink with their friends, and savor a brand new cocktail called Mojito, made with rum, mint, sugar, lime and club soda.

 In 1949, the cook Silvia Torres aka “la china” prepared the food.
 Very quickly, the Casa Martínez became the centre of Havana's cultural effervescence.
 Attracted by the bohemian charm of the place, writers, choreographers, musicians or journalists met there in a convivial ambiance.
 Encouraged by a need for restaurants in the Old Havana at the end of the 1950s, the place started to serve food to everyone.

 On April 26, 1950, the name Bodeguita del Medio was officially adopted.

 Among the first clients was Felito Ayon, a charismatic editor, who rubbed shoulders with the avant-garde of Havana, and put Casa Martínez on the map amongst his acquaintances.
 It is the way Felito Ayon used to indicate the location of the Bodeguita to his friends, that made popular the expression Bodeguita del Medio, that was to become its official name in 1950.

 There are establishments of the restaurant in locations outside Cuba, including Mexico, the United States, Ukraine, Czech Republic, Italy, Hungary, North Macedonia, Colombia, Costa Rica, Venezuela, Germany, United Kingdom, Argentina, Australia, Belgium, Lebanon and China.
 In Spain, a company has opened four Bodeguitas del Medio, replicas of the original Cuban restaurant.

+In 2017, artist and former regular Josignacio donated an original work entitled Mojito to the restaurant as a public art piece and tribute to the venue.